shellspec/shellspec/README.md

 <details>
 <summary>Manual installation</summary>

-**Just get the shellspec and create a symlink in your executable PATH!**
+**Just get shellspec and create a symlink in your executable PATH!**

 From git